 Full-length manuscript not to exceed 3,500 words (including structured Abstract, Introduction, Methods, Results, Discussion, Conclusions, and Acknowledgments; excluding References and Figure Legends).
-The structured abstract should be no longer than 200 words and contain the following sections: Purpose, Methods, Results, and Conclusions.
+The structured abstract should be no longer than 250 words and contain the following sections: Purpose, Methods, Results, and Conclusions.

 The Introduction section should include only pertinent references.
 The Methods section should be sufficiently detailed to replicate the study.
 The Results section should include only results and not discussion of the data.
 The Discussion section should discuss the results, of the present study and compare them to the existing knowledge base.
-The Conclusions section should consist of succinct, numbered statements that are supported by the results of the study.
-They should not repeat the Results section.
+The Conclusions section should consist of succinct, numbered statements that are supported by the results of the study (i.e., application of the findings).
+Statements in the Conclusions section should not repeat the Results section.